DesaleF/Learning-Bayesian-Networks/README.md

 # This repo contains:
-  * LGM_template.ipynb: Notebook with the python template functions that follow the programming assignment.
+  * LGM_template.ipynb: Notebook with the python code functions of each task.
   * data: data directory that contains:
-      - data.mat: file containing the data for the assignment.
-It can be opened with function 'load_dataset' in file LGM_template.
+      - data.mat: file containing the data for the project.
+It can be opened with function 'load_dataset' in notebook file.
 The data
                   includes: position of joints (20 x 3 x 2045) corresponding to 20 joints x 3 positions (x,y,z) x 2045 individuals; labels
                   2045 and person index (2045 vector) indicating what is the person doing the action
       - validation_data.mat: Contains an example of NB model and LG model for the data included in the file.
-Useful to validate your implementation.
+Useful to validate the learning implementation.
-        You can load it as:
+        It can load it as:

           import scipy.io